kmaking/multi-auth/readme.md

 ## Note

-#### This package was originaly from `Hesto/multi-auth`, we improved only routes, controller and view files.
+#### This package was originally from `Hesto/multi-auth`, we improved only routes, controller and view files.